simalexan/battlecamp/README.md

 Wardley Maps belong to Simon Wardley.

-Battle Camp is following the licenses defined by the Wardley Maps, and is under the CC by SA 4.0 license.
+BattleCamp is following the licenses defined by the Wardley Maps, and is under the CC by SA 4.0 license.

+## Credits & Contributions

+BattleCamp wouldn't be possible without the help of several people, where I'd particularly mention two great fellow guys both with a same name and surname.

+- [Aleksandar Milosevic](https://www.linkedin.com/in/aleksandar-milo%C5%A1evi%C4%87/) (a Belgrade based Project Manager, Agile practitioner, Cynefin researcher)
+- [Aleksandar Milosevic](https://twitter.com/Gornador) (a Belgrade based Project Manager, Game Theory researcher and a Board Game Designer)